akib22/blog-admin-panel/README.md

 touch .env.local
 ```

-From `.env.example` file copy all content and update with your own token.
+From `.env.example` file copy all content and update with your own access token.
+You can get your access token from [here](https://gorest.co.in/access-token).

 ## Step 3: Start the server

 ```
-yarn or npm i
+yarn

-yarn start or npm start
+REACT_APP_TOKEN={token} yarn start
 ```